mkrapp/mkrapp.github.io/_posts/2024-11-06-data_generating_process.md

 ![](/assets/GlobalTemp.png)

+## A brief history of weather forecasting

 Let's look at weather forecast again because it's a prime example of how we got from looking at data to making predictions (about the weather).
-According to [history](https://teachersinstitute.yale.edu/curriculum/units/1994/5/94.05.01/2), the Greeks where one of the first meteorologists, and Aristotle is considered the founder of meteorology, having written his [“Meteorological”](https://en.wikipedia.org/wiki/Meteorology_(Aristotle) around 340 B.C.
+According to [history](https://teachersinstitute.yale.edu/curriculum/units/1994/5/94.05.01/2), the Greeks where one of the first meteorologists, and Aristotle is considered the founder of meteorology, having written his [“Meteorological”](https://en.wikipedia.org/wiki/Meteorology_(Aristotle)) around 340 B.C.
 Skipping ahed 2200 years and we are witnessing  [the birth of modern weather forecasting](https://www.bbc.com/news/magazine-32483678) in the 1860s.

 Today, numeral weather prediction models are tools of the trade for meteorologists and climate scientists.
 [Weather forecasts have become much more accurate](https://ourworldindata.org/weather-forecasts): "A four-day forecast today is as accurate as a one-day forecast 30 years ago."
 We all use weather forecast data on a daily basis on our phones.
 Open your weather app and you are likely to find some information about the data.
 If I scroll down on my iPhone weather app, for example, I can find a link to [weather data](https://support.apple.com/en-nz/105038).
 At the bottom of the page, you will find all the data sources the iPhone weather uses.
 (All of this is fake data, but in the best and most useful way imaginable.)

 By the way, predicting the weather is way easier than predicting the stock market.
 But that's another topic.

 Now, how can you actually generate data?
 In practice, you can run numerical simulations of the thing you are interested in.
 That is usually some sort of computer program that will generate some data outputs for you.

+Weather forecasting itself is too complicated for this post, so I'll guide you through a simpler, yet, as insightful, example.

+## The *coin toss*

 One of my favourite examples for everything is the coin toss.
 Everyone has a coin and can flip it.
 It's a real-world process and one that is simple enough to help our understanding.